klinejonathan/diving/jb_summary.md

 If the spring is open to the public, the cavern is directly below the diving board, and it’ll probably surprise you the first couple of times you hear it.

-The entrance to the Meg tunnel is on the left of the cavern area at about 20’.
+The entrance to the Meg tunnel is on the right of the cavern area at about 20’ (and 1 O'Clock if you're in the hour glass cave entrance).
 It’s sidemount only and it may require equipment removal to even get into it.
-If you get bored on deco, it's a good thing to investigate and kill some time…
+If you get bored on deco, it's a good thing to investigate and kill some time.

 # Gold Line